emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 Even though sensors normally are embedded in the network device/component, there are external sensors meant to measure temperature and energy consumption.
 The network controller will need to collect and correlate information to compose the right GREEN metric for the network device/component.

-      a collection of data for network devices and their components managed by a specific management system.

-!!! <<TBD>> GAP??
-Definition for “Discovery” @ IETF references has not been found.

 ## Monitor Energy Efficiency

 ## DataSheets/DataBase information